cntrump/hugo-notepadium/README.md

 disqusShortname = "XXX"  # your short name
 ```

-by default, comments is disabled for all posts.
+By default, comments is disabled for all posts.

-you can enable comments like below:
+You can enable comments like below:

 ```md
 +++